-Selenium has a lot of health benefits - from cancer prevention to protecting dogs from various diseases such as heart disease, IBD, arthritis, and skin problems.
+Selenium benefits dogs enormously - from cancer prevention to protecting dogs from various diseases such as heart disease, IBD, arthritis, and skin problems.
 Selenium is a trace mineral that has antioxidant properties and can be found in many foods, e.g. nuts, eggs, seafood, and more.
 Read on and find out more!

 Our canine friends need antioxidants as much as we do - to prevent or slow down oxidation and cell damages.

 Many people can name "well-known" antioxidants such as Coenzyme Q10, beta carotene, vitamins C and E, and so on.